LuisPFlores/MIP-PermissionsManagement/Cloud Identity Assessment Delivery Guide.md

 ### Purpose
 The purpose of this document is to provide delivery resources a comprehensive overview of the tasks that will be required to deliver Cloud Identity Assessment.
-This document is intended to be shared for use by Cloud Identity Assessment resources.
 It is structured chronologically following the standard and typical flow of an assessment.
 This guide has 3 main steps:
 - Setup and onboarding
 - Permissions Management Dashboard
 - Analytics Dashboard